alh1m1k/WebKeyboard-for-StarCitizen/README.md

     Most game actions have not dedicated switched-on, switched-off operations - they implemented via "oneshot" or not implemented at all.
     Other game action that have dedicated switcher almost always (or just always?) by default use key to rotate state, not set it.
     For that action, dedicated "on" and "off" must be set, and after, application control must-be updated `switched-on`: "off", `switched-off`: "on" yes, inverted.
-    Although this is annoying, it allows the state to sync itself while you use the app, despite using real joystick or keyboard.<br/>
+    Although this is annoying, it allows the state do not lost it sync while you use the app, despite using real joystick or keyboard.<br/>

   *Example game action "landing gear"* <br/>